 To export your artwork:

-- In the export dialog, choose whether you need vector or raster result and select the desired output Format (e.g., SVG, PNG, PDF, PNG or JPG).
+- In the export dialog, choose the format (e.g., SVG, PNG, PDF, or JPG).

 - Configure any available Export Settings specific to the chosen format (e.g., dimensions, layer handling, quality).

-- Click Export to generate the file.
+- Click OK to generate the file.

 Exporting functionality requires an activated, licensed version of Vexy Lines.
 Trial or demo versions may allow you to preview export options but might restrict saving the final output files.